House Menu A light and lovely dining experience

 Will Holland, Executive Chef

-'Predicted to be one of the 10 most influential chefs of the next decade' by The Good Food Guide, Will Holland has worked in Michelin-starred restaurants since the age of 18 and was awarded his own Michelin star before he was 30 years old.
+‘Predicted to be one of the 10 most influential chefs of the next decade’ by The Good Food Guide, Will Holland has worked in Michelin-starred restaurants since the age of 18 and was awarded his own Michelin star before he was 30 years old.
+On November 13th 2023 he won the coveted title of chef of the Year at the prestigious Hotel Cateys awards.
 Taking a relaxed approach, the focus of his food is on celebrating exemplary British ingredients, using excellent technique resulting in outstanding dishes.

 Will wanted to be a chef for as long as he can remember.
 He grew up in Bristol in a household with an appreciation of good food and clearly recalls his first time eating Michelin-starred food, at two-star Lettonie with Chef Martin Blunos – an experience that still resonates today.